WP Engine Smart Search

 As mentioned previously, WP Engine Smart Search can be installed automatically when applying a license to an environment (See Enable above).

-To install the plugin through Atlas Blueprints.
+To install the plugin through WP Engine Headless Platform Blueprints.

-The Atlas Blueprints pipeline will have:
+The WP Engine Headless Platform Blueprints pipeline will have:

 NOTE